-Although kratom is often still consumed in its raw form (which is leaves taken off the tree), it has found its way into American homes and medicine cabinets in various other forms.
-Dried leaves are processed into easily-used powders and even into tablet or capsule form for people who are more accustomed to the convenience of merely swallowing pills.
+Although kratom often still consumed in its raw form (which is leaves taken off the tree), it has found its way into American homes and medicine cabinets in various other forms.
+Dried leaves processed into easily-used powders and even into tablet or capsule form for people who more accustomed to the convenience of merely swallowing pills.

 You would chew and eat fresh kratom leaves as you would any leafy salad green to experience kratom effects.
 Leaves are also often dried and steeped in hot water like a tea or herbal decoction.
 Dehydrating the extracts results in a much more concentrated powder.
 This allows for the manufacture of capsules and pills, as mentioned earlier, that provide an effective dose with a single pop.

 Botanical studies of kratom identify several varieties of the plant.
 There are green, white, red, and yellow-veined variants of kratom.
 However, the Thailand-grown Maeng Da kratom is touted as the most potent variety, requiring smaller doses to elicit the same effect on the body.
 Whether this variant exists in nature, is a result of genetic engineering, or is simply a construct of a marketing ploy is truly anyone’s guess.